Yanek-K/premium-cameras/ReadMe.md

 Project is: _finished_

 ## Inspiration
-Project Inspired by Ashley Bibizadeh
+Project Inspired by Marton Istvan

 ## Contact
 Created by Yanek-K - feel free to contact me!